-- Using red potatoes instead of regular potato as nowadays seasonal sweet potatoes isn’t good for making pakoda
+- Using red potatoes instead of regular potatoes as nowadays seasonal sweet potatoes isn’t good for making pakoda

 - Potato slices should be sliced very thinly no thicker than ¼ of an inch